 Derek Sheffield’s collection Not for Luck was selected by Mark Doty for the Wheelbarrow Books Poetry Prize.
 His other books include Through the Second Skin, runner-up for the Emily Dickinson First Book Award and finalist for the Washington State Book Award, and A Revised Account of the West, winner of the Hazel Lipa Environmental Chapbook Award judged by Debra Marquart.
-With Simmons Buntin and Elizabeth Dodd, he co-edited Dear America: Letters of Hope, Habitat, Defiance, and Democracy.
+He is a co-editor, with Simmons Buntin and Elizabeth Dodd, of Dear America: Letters of Hope, Habitat, Defiance, and Democracy and, with Liz Bradfield and CMarie Fuhrman, of Cascadia: A Field Guide through Art, Ecology, and Poetry (forthcoming in spring of 2022, Tupelo Press).

 He is the recipient of the James Hearst Poetry Prize judged by Li-Young Lee, fellowships from Artist Trust, the Spring Creek Project, Allied Arts, and the Sustainable Arts Foundation, and a Special Mention in the 2016 Pushcart Prize Anthology.
 Vijay Seshadri chose his poem as the sole finalist for the 2018 Lynda Hull Memorial Award.